 Which type of nut butter is the healthiest?

-It is more important that you know how to pick healthy nut butter than actually what type of nut butter you chose to eat.
-So pick one that you like that is in your budget (some can get really pricey) and don’t listen to what anyone says about one type of nut butter being superior to another.
+It is more important that you know how to pick a healthy nut butter than getting caught up in which type of nut butter is healthiest.
+So pick a nut butter that you like and don’t listen to what anyone says about one type of nut butter being superior to another.

 How to pick the healthiest nut butter:

 The healthiest but butter is one that is closest to its natural state and minimally processed.
 Simply follow these two steps:

 If you follow the first two steps you really don’t need to worry about anything else.
 Products with the fewest ingredients will naturally be the healthiest for you.
 However, I have found that sodium content can vary between brands of similar nut butters.
 Just make sure to compare labels and opt for the brands with the lowest amount of sodium.